Xiaobonor/openai_assistant_python/README.md

 # 🚀 OpenAI Assistant

+### 📝 Important Warning
+This package is currently under development and may contain bugs.
+If you encounter any issues, please report them in the issues section.

 ### 🌐 Description

-!
-This is an asynchronous Python package !
+⚠️ This is an asynchronous Python package.

-OpenAI Assistant is a Python package designed to help developers seamlessly integrate OpenAI assistant capabilities into their applications.
+The OpenAI Assistant Python package is designed to help developers easily and efficiently integrate OpenAI assistant capabilities into their applications.
+If you find this package helpful, please consider giving a star to this repository.

+### ✅ ToDo
+- [x] Support image and file input & upload
+- [x] Unit tests

+- [ ] Support for synchronous OpenAI client
+- [ ] Optimize code
+- [ ] Write a wiki
+- [ ] more.....

 ## 📦 Installation